 You'll need a Spotify Premium subscription and to be connected to a wireless network to use Spotify Connect.

 The more speakers you buy, the more you can dot around the house.
 Link them all up and you need never miss a second of sound.
-Or you can arrange it so each room is playing a different song – perfect for a music-loving family.
+Depending on the brand, you can also arrange it so each room is playing a different song – perfect for a music-loving family.

 The success of a multi-room speaker rests in no small part on its app, from how easy it is to connect to your network to how it organises your music.
 A seamless app experience has kept Sonos ahead of the pack, though Bluesound, which also offers hi-res audio playback, has emerged as a serious alternative.

 There’s a lot of choice out there.
 A lot.
 But now that you’re armed with all the knowledge, picking your next wireless speaker should be plain sailing.
-Here are some of our current favourites to start you off...
+To start you off with your future purchase, why not check out our list of best wireless speakers - you'll find one for every type and every budget.